Loading...

 Protein Addition

-Include a source of protein, such as a boiled egg or a handful of nuts (like almonds or walnuts), to help slow down the absorption of carbohydrates.
+Include a source of protein, such as a boiled egg or a handful of nuts, to help balance the meal and reduce glucose spikes.

 Hydration